 Have you ever found yourself gossiping about a friend, rolling your eyes at someone, or mocking someone’s voice?
 Kids pick up on everything.
 They use our behavior as a barometer for their own interactions in the world.
 It’s crucial for adults to model kindness and compassion, especially when they’re feeling angry or challenged.
 Watch your facial expressions, your tone, and your reactions to emotional challenges.
 Model your own compassionate practice in front of children

-Teach your students to recognize their emotions, not just react to them.
+Teach children to recognize their emotions, not just react to them.
 This can start by clearly stating your own feelings:

 I am feeling a little angry right now.
 So I’m going to take a nice deep breath to calm myself down and then we can talk.